rj-29/NAARI.com/README.md

 - Navigation Bar: Links to different categories including Fashion, Beauty, Footwear, Specs & Watches, Jewellery, and Bags.
 - Bookings & Memberships: Links to external resources for doctor's appointments, beauty parlours, spas, yoga classes, NGO participation, scholarships, gym memberships, and free eye checkups.

-# Responsive Design
-The site is designed to be responsive and adjusts to different screen sizes.

 # Tech Stacks
 - HTML: Markup language used to structure the content.